AI - challenges

-Thus, there is also an economic optimum in terms of providing data as well as necessary and not as well as possible.
+There are various approaches to mathematical model validation, but these will not be explained in detail in this article.
+This means that there is also an economic optimum here in terms of providing data as well as necessary and not as well as possible.

 Click here for the article

 Pressure control systems are particularly relevant for large and complex cooling lubricant supply systems.
-We have compiled the advantages over conventional pressure control systems and outline the technical implementation of an adequate pressure control.
+We have compiled the advantages over conventional pressure control systems and outline the technical implementation of an adequate pressure control system.

 Click here for the article

-Modern large-scale production of metallic components often has large and equally complex cooling lubricant systems.
-Keeping all parameters in view and ensuring reliable operation is therefore not trivial.
-Coolant monitoring systems can be used to support the monitoring of the coolant system.
+Modern high-volume production facilities for metal components often have large and equally complex cooling lubricant systems.
+Keeping an eye on all parameters and ensuring reliable operation is therefore no trivial matter.
+Coolant monitoring systems can be used to support the monitoring of the cooling lubricant system.

 Click here for the article